To contact or appoint Jane Player, call CEDR on +44 (0)207 536 6060 or email email@example.com

 “Jane is not afraid to get stuck in and work with the parties towards a settlement.” - Mediation Feedback

-Jane is a Dispute Resolution Partner at the law firm King & Spalding in London.
-As well as having a busy practice she mediates on a regular basis and is a member of the CEDR training faculty as well as, until recently, the MATA (Mediation and Training Alternatives) faculty.
-She is a member of the Follet Group, a group of top female mediators from the UK and she also chairs the Mediation Session at the IBA.
-Jane is active with the IMI (International Mediation Institute) and was involved in the pilot of the ICC/IMI Cross Cultural Mediation Course in Paris in 2011.
+Jane mediates on a regular basis and is a member of both the CEDR Panel and CEDR Faculty.
+Jane undertook the International Advanced Mediation course with MATA (Mediation and Training Alternatives) in 2007 and again in 2016 and was a member of their faculty for training mediators.
+Additionally, Jane was appointed as a Distinguished Fellow to the International Academy in March 2016.
+She is a member of the Follet Group, a group of top female mediators from the UK and she is a past member of the Mediation Section of the IBA.
+Jane is active within the IMI (International Mediation Institute) and was involved in the pilot of the ICC/IMI Cross Cultural Mediation Course in Paris 2011.
+Jane is also a member of the current IMI/SI/CCA Mixed Mode Task Force looking at innovative ways to expand the use of mediation techniques.

 Jane actively promotes mediation and regularly speaks on the subject in a number of jurisdictions.
-In 2014 Jane co-chaired an IP mediation panel session at the annual IBA Conference in Tokyo; spoke on the use of mediation at the ICC Conference for in-house counsel and party representatives; and presented a session on mediation techniques, role playing and techniques for breaking stalemates at the Intellectual Property Mediation Conference in Alicante.
-Jane also co-wrote a chapter for the latest mediation handbook authored by David Richbell.
+Most recently, Jane chaired a mediation session on effective negotiation at the Legal Week Litigation and Arbitration conference in November 2017.
+In 2014, Jane co-chaired an IP mediation panel session at the annual IBA Conference in Tokyo; and presented a session on mediation techniques, role playing and techniques for breaking stalemates at the Intellectual Property Mediation Conference in Alicante.
+Jane also co-wrote a chapter for the latest mediation handbook authored by David Richbell as well as authored the mediation section of the IP arbitration book by Trevor Cook for WIPO.
+Further details of Jane’s publications and speaking accolades are listed below.

 Banking & Finance